 It's a lovely day today.
 In fact, as one of my friend, philosopher and guide said that today is the first day of rest of our lives.
 But, this lovely day is because of last night.
 If there was no night, there wouldn't have been this morning.
-In regard to this the thought, I have … Continue reading Listening Is An Act Of Love!
+In regard to this the thought, I have … Continue reading Listening Is An Act Of Love

 H2O is a transparent and nearly colorless chemical substance that is the main constituent of Earth's streams, lakes, and oceans, and the fluids of most living organisms.
 It's one of the most important elements that keep us alive; in physical form.
 Our planet has life because of this chemical substance.
 It covers 71% of the … Continue reading The Paradox Of H2O

 I am a low-impact traveling freak and usually; I love to travel in train.
 This article is based on one of my travel experiences in north India.
-Bihar is beautiful region in our country.
+Bihar is a beautiful region in our country.
 It's full of contrast—a blend of loving and notorious people.
-As per the legend, if you're traveling across that region in … Continue reading Objects In The Rear View Mirror Are Closer Than They Appear
+As per the legend, if you're traveling across that region … Continue reading Objects In The Rear View Mirror Are Closer Than They Appear

 Different cultures have a different representation of colors; especially black or white.
 Let's explore.
 People wear white in Hindu funeral, while people black in a Christian funeral.
 Indian babies have applied a black dot on the forehead to protect them from the evil eye, while a temple for home is built with white marble.
 Throughout the … Continue reading Can Black Or White Be Auspicious Or Inauspicious?

 It's a lovely Sunday morning.
 It's raining heavily and my area is submerged.
 I am too.
 The only difference is that area is submerged in water and I am submerged in love, kindness, compassion, gratitude, and blessings of great mentors.
 As I talk about mentors, two names immediately come up in my mind—Jayesh Patel and … Continue reading Meet The Gurus Of Peace From India